Developing open Earth observation tools for ecosystem restoration assessment and monitoring

 Analytics

-PEOPLE-ER is financed under the Earth Observation Science for Society (EO4Society) programmatic element of FutureEO-1.
+PEOPLE-ER was financed under the Earth Observation Science for Society (EO4Society) programmatic element of FutureEO-1.

-PEOPLE-ER commenced in October 2022 and will be completed at the end of April 2024.
+PEOPLE-ER commenced in October 2022 and project activities were completed at the end of April 2024.
+Selected activities continue building upon the outcomes of the project.

 Solutions

-PEOPLE-ER addresses the needs of forest landscape restoration and wetland restoration initiatives around the world.
+PEOPLE-ER addressed the needs of forest landscape restoration and wetland restoration initiatives around the world.

 noun_Elm Trees_631497